 Sales representatives are often pressured to meet quotas, so they may be tempted to use high-pressure tactics to close a deal.
-However, making unrealistic promises is one data sales tactic that should be avoided at all costs.
+However, making unrealistic promises is one sales tactic that should be avoided at all costs.

 Not only is it unethical, but it can also damage your company’s reputation.
 In addition, if you make a promise you can’t keep, your customer will likely be disappointed and may even seek legal action against your company.